Ivory42/Drones/README.md

   - `CD_GetCameraHeight` - Retrieves the vertical offset of a drone's view camera
   - `CD_DroneTakeDamage` - Damages a drone and sends a damage event to the attacker
   - `CD_OverrideMaxSpeed` - Overrides the max speed for the given drone
-  - `CD_GetWeaponAttackSound` - Retrieves a weapon's attack sound from the drone's config

 ### Forwards
   - `CD_OnDroneCreated` - Called when a drone initially spawns